-The Mid-Valley Intergenerational Multipurpose Center Project was initially built utilizing Proposition K funding.
-The City of Los Angeles (City), through its Percent-for-Art policy, mandates that all Public Works Capital Improvement Projects undertaken by the City must allocate funding, in an amount equal to one-percent (1%) of total construction project costs, for the purpose of creating public art projects in compliance with the City's Public Works Improvements Arts Program, implemented and administered by the Department of Cultural Affairs (DCA).
-Since the construction of the new Mid Valley Intergenerational Multipurpose Center was originally funded by Proposition K funds, funds have been set aside for the installation of an art component as part of the overall Intergenerational Center Project scope.
+The Albert Piantanida Intergenerational Center (Intergenerational Center) was initially built using Proposition K funding.
+The City, through its Percent-for-Art policy, mandates that all Public Works Capital Improvement Projects undertaken by the City must allocate funding, in an amount equal to one-percent (1%) of total construction project costs, for the purpose of creating public art projects in compliance with the City's Public Works Improvements Arts Program, implemented and administered by the Department of Cultural Affairs.
+Since the construction of the new Albert Piantanida Intergenerational Center (Formerly Mid Valley Intergenerational Multipurpose Center) was originally funded by Proposition K funds it therefore has funds set aside for the installation of an art component as part of the overall project scope.

-DCA, in their role as administrators of the City's Public Works Improvements Arts Program, issued a Request for Qualifications to establish a RAP Roster of Pre-Qualified Artists to be eligible to receive public art commissions as a part of new RAP Facilities.
-A panel of professional arts representatives from DCA and RAP reviewed six hundred (600) submissions and shortlisted nineteen (19) artists to develop the pre-qualified list.
-DCA selected three artists based on the appropriateness of their artwork, and asked them to develop a proposal for the Mural Project.
-In March 2013, a selection panel comprised of the Project architect, a Department of Public Works, Bureau of Engineering (BOE) project manager, a RAP representative, and two (2) artists reviewed the three (3) artists' proposals and interviewed the applicants.
+The Department of Cultural Affairs (Cultural Affair), in their role as administrators of the Public Works Improvements Arts Program, issued a Request for Qualifications to establish a RAP's Roster of Pre-Qualified Artists to be eligible to receive public art commissions as a part of new RAP Facilities.
+A panel of professional arts representatives from Cultural Affairs and RAP reviewed 600 submissions and shortlisted 19 artists to comprise the pre-qualified list.
+Cultural Affairs selected three artists based on the appropriateness of their artwork and asked them to develop a proposal for the Albert Piantanida Intergenerational Center.
+In March, 2013, a selection panel comprised of the project architect, Department of Public Works, Bureau of Engineering project manager, a RAP representative, and two (2) artists reviewed the three (3) artist's proposals and interviewed the applicants.
 That panel selected the artist team Mara Lonner and Kim Schoenstadt to receive the public art commission based on their proposal, presentation, artistic merit, and appropriateness of past work.